I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 More flower beds

-Soon I was bravely carving curvy beds along the fence and filling them with daisies from the side of the road, the farmer's market and some wild phlox I found along the railroad track.
-I haunted yard and garden-club sales and began asking a lot of questions.
+I dug some curvy beds along the fence and filled them with wild daisies and phlox I dug from the side of the road or along the railroad track behind the house.
+I haunted yard and plant sales, farmers' markets and started asking a lot of questions.

-Then I thought a Rose Garden would be nice.
+I thought... a Rose Garden would be nice.

-By then, I was addicted to flowers and before the next competition, I hired some muscle, and we dug up the patchy grass under the huge Maple tree in front of my house and planted Hostas my neighbour gave me.
+By then, I was totally addicted and before the next competition, I hired some muscle and we dug up the patchy grass under the Maple tree in the front yard and planted whatever I could find.

-By this time I was gardening like a madwoman and wanted more plants.
-Each spring, it was a giddy challenge to choose colours when the greenhouses were full of 50 shades of the same colour.
+Soon I was gardening like a madwoman, needing even more plants.
+Each spring, it was a giddy challenge to choose colours when the greenhouses had 50 different shades of the same colour.

-Soon life was healing and the sad little yard was becoming a garden.
+Life was settling down and my sad little yard was a garden.

 The following year I entered the competition again...